digego/extempore/README.md

 - the `install` target will build both the `extempore` binary executable and AOT-compile the standard library (for faster startup)

-- on Linux the JACK configuration is not as well tested as the default (ALSA) one (patches welcome)

 ## See Extempore in action